 After you have spoken to witnesses and the police, call your insurer right away.
 Don’t put it off for a few days.

-Your insurance agent will tell you what information you’ll need to file a claim.
-They’ll also explain what to expect during the claims process.
-Make sure to ask any questions you might have.
+You will also need to call the other driver’s insurance company to file a claim.
+An insurance agent will tell you what information you’ll need and explain what to expect during the claims process.

-Collision coverage will help replace or repair a vehicle hit by another car, no matter whose fault it is.
+Collision coverage will help replace or repair a vehicle hit by another car, no matter who is at fault.
 If you can’t find the driver, file a claim with your own car insurance policy’s collision coverage.

 Premiums Can Increase

-You might see your premiums raise after the incident even though it wasn’t your fault.
-The insurance company might think you’re more prone to accidents.
+You might see your premium increase after the incident, even if it wasn’t your fault.

 You might have to pay out of pocket if the cost to repair your vehicle surpasses your policy’s payout.
 If you feel like your rate went up too high, you can always shop around for a new plan.